betalectic-reusejs/shared-configs/README.md

 # Shared-Configs

-Contains sharable configuration configuration packages for Prettier and EsLint
+Contains sharable configuration packages for Prettier and EsLint

 # How to use: